 Tap the blue links below to get the recipes

 This healthy lentil soup is quite different from vegetable soups.
-Use of whole spices and a garlic tadka not only makes it aromatic but also adds some medicinal values to prevent winter or monsoon ailments
+The use of whole spices and a garlic tadka not only makes it aromatic but also adds some medicinal value to prevent winter or monsoon ailments

-This Gujrati delicacy is a perfect breaky or evening snack and prepared with the instantly fermented batter.
+This Gujarati delicacy is a perfect breaky or evening snack and is prepared with instantly fermented batter.
 Very healthy and filling and ideal for those who are following weight loss programs

-Steamed snack with well fermented batter makes a perfect lunch box idea.
+A steamed snack with well-fermented batter makes a perfect lunch box idea.
 This dish goes very well with piping hot sambhar

 Again a tasty main course dish from Gujarat.
-The fried fritters with moong dal batter dropped into the buttermilk based kadhi can become the favourite of yours
+The fried fritters with moong dal batter dropped into the buttermilk-based kadhi can become the favorite of yours

-This chatpati-tangy-spicy dal is prepared dry and eaten with poories or sometimes as a moong chaat.
-Chopped onions, tomatoes and sprinkle of lemon juice and chaat masala increase the flavour and you can’t resist yourself by cooking it quite often
+This chapati-tangy-spicy dal is prepared dry and eaten with pooris or sometimes as a moong chaat.
+Chopped onions, tomatoes, and a sprinkle of lemon juice and chaat masala increase the flavor and you can’t resist by cooking it quite often

-This North Indian specialty is the favourite of my family.
-Very different from ordinary poories are fried after stuffing the dry cooked dal into dough and then deep fried.
+This North Indian specialty is the favorite of my family.
+Very different from ordinary pooris are fried after stuffing the dry cooked dal into the dough and then deep fried.
 I am pretty sure that you too will make it quite often in your kitchen

 Heard it right!
-This yummy dal with a tadka added with some chironji nuts make it a special dish and worth to cherished by those who do not like this dal so much.
-Chironji nuts give it a nutty flavour giving this rustic dal a Royal touch.
-A must try in your kitchens
+This yummy dal with a tadka added with some chironji nuts makes it a special dish and worth to cherished by those who do not like this dal so much.
+Chironji nuts give it a nutty flavor giving this rustic dal a Royal touch.
+A must-try in your kitchens

-11- Green moong dal sprouts cutlets mixed with fresh seasonal veggies is a complete package of nutrition and taste which can be served as an evening snack or a breakfast dish.
+11- Green moong dal sprouts cutlets mixed with fresh seasonal veggies are a complete package of nutrition and taste that can be served as an evening snack or a breakfast dish.

-The healthiest green moong dal toasts are a protein packed toasts which are quite fulfilling and nutritious.
+The healthiest green moong dal toasts are protein-packed toasts that are quite fulfilling and nutritious.
 These toasts are shallow fried after being dipped into the moong dal batter.
-The moong dal batter has been grinded with soaked skinned moong dal and a few aromatics.
+The moong dal batter has been ground with soaked skinned moong dal and a few aromatics.
 These tasty toasts are a great lunch box idea too